 In order to understand the risks that you face by returning to campus, you must understand that COVID-19 is a highly infectious, life-threatening disease declared by the World Health Organization to be a global pandemic.
-There is no vaccine for COVID-19 at this time.
+There are vaccinations available for COVID-19.